top of page

 A special place in my heart

-Commercially starved, Hoi An developed a foodie vibe to keep itself nourished and in business.
+Commercially starved, Hội An developed a foodie vibe to keep itself nourished and in business.
 Boy did we eat well back then, as again on my recent visit.

 Thirty years ago, Morning Glory was a casual drop-in café at the heart of the old town.
 What exactly you’d ordered was a little up for grabs, but whatever arrived always grabbed you by the taste buds and clung on in the memory.
 Madame Vy was committing all her recipes to paper and soon published “Taste Vietnam”, which instantly became gospel.
-Editions sell on eBay today for over £100.
+Editions trade on eBay today for over £100.

-Morning Glory today is five stories of well-oiled machine, like a local Wagamama, with 2 nearby spin-offs.
+Today, Morning Glory is five stories of well-oiled machine, like a local Wagamama, with 2 nearby spin-offs.
 Hungry queues form throughout the day, waiters place orders by iPad, and enticing dishes fly out of the kitchen in all directions.
 Despite the development, and being the obvious choice, it was glorious.
 My standout Hoi An meal, with the bar set pretty high.
 Generally, I eschew the obvious choice, but I did order a side of morning glory, deliciously flash fried with garlic and fish sauce.

-Hoi An old town is a compact grid of wooden warehouses, merchant townhouses, a Japanese covered bridge, ornate temples, assembly houses, a bustling food market, pretty river frontage and stroll-ability galore.
+Hội An Old Town is a compact grid of wooden warehouses, merchant townhouses, a Japanese covered bridge, ornate temples, assembly houses, a bustling food market, pretty river frontage and stroll-ability galore.
 The resulting blend of Chinese, Japanese and French Colonial influences, mixed with local Vietnamese flavour, reflects the town’s name; ‘peaceful meeting place’.

 Hoi An 2055 2.jpg